-Funeral Grant is paid as reimbursement to a family member who incurred burial expenses (costs) for a deceased NSSF insured person.
+Funeral Grant is paid as a reimbursement to a family member who has incurred the burial expenses (costs) of the deceased NSSF Insured Person.

-- The deceased must have been an active insured person at the time of death
+- The deceased must be an active Insured Person,

-- The deceased must have made at least one contribution to the Fund
+- The deceased Member must have made at least one contribution to the Fund.

-- The claim for Funeral Grant must be made within 60 days from the date of death
+- The claim must be made within 60 days from the date of death.

-- Coffin for the burial or used to transport the body
+- Coffin for the burial/coffin used to transport the body

 - Grave preparation expenses

-- Transport costs to the cemetery within the locality.
+- Reasonable transport costs to the cemetery within the locality

-Reimbursement of funeral cost is made on the basis of actual costs incurred but does not exceed the ceiling set by the Board of Trustee from time to time.
+Reimbursement in respect of funeral costs shall be on the basis of actual costs incurred but shall not exceed the ceiling set by the Board of Trustees from time to time.

-After payment of funeral grant the member is also entitled to survivors’ benefit as explaned above.
+After payment of funeral grant the member is also entitled to the survivor benefit as explained above.